EduardGomezEscandell/wsl-client-windows-host/README.md

 ## Build the project

 The code is a basic HTTP server that responds `Hello, world`.
-You need On WSL, run:
+On WSL, run:
 ```bash
 # Install Go if you don't have it
 sudo apt update